tripsnek/tmf/README.md

 </ecore:EPackage>
 ```

 Use the visual editor to add classes, attributes, and references.
-Or edit the XML directly:
+You could also just edit the XML directly.
+Here is an example of a simple model for a Blog application:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>